 If you ride occasionally and you'd like to start riding for transportation, these 3 skills for riding confidently in traffic will be a useful starting point.

 Positioning.
-Hugging the kerb means other vehicles might be tempted to overtake you when they shouldn't and puts you in the path of potholes, drains, and all the nasty debris that ends up at the side of the road (bigger vehicles' tyres push it out there).
+Hugging the curb means other vehicles might be tempted to pass you when they shouldn't and puts you in the path of potholes, drains, and all the nasty debris that ends up at the side of the road (bigger vehicles' tires push it out there).
 So don't skulk on the sidelines!
-It's usually best to ride about a metre from the edge of the road and whenever you are approaching a junction, roundabout, queue of traffic or potential hazard you should adopt the 'primary position' or 'take the lane' by moving into the middle of it.
+It's usually best to ride about 3 feet from the edge of the road and whenever you are approaching an intersection, roundabout, line of traffic or potential hazard, you should adopt the 'primary position' or 'take the lane' by moving into the middle of it.
 This makes you more visible and means cars can't squeeze past you dangerously.
 You are not an obstacle to traffic, you are traffic: behave like it!

 Be Aware.
 Be attentive to what's around you, as well as what's in front of you.
 Knowing what's behind you means you can make informed decisions to keep yourself safe and be courteous to other road users.
 Being attentive is extra valuable in case another road user isn't for some reason (say, they're distracted for a moment by something).
 Be proactive about your safety!

-These three tips will also help you to ride for transport confidently and comfortably:
+These three tips will also help you to ride for transportation confidently and comfortably:

 Map smart.
 Plan your route: depending on where you live, a simple five minute detour each way may provide a route that makes your journey safer and more enjoyable.
 There are loads of great apps for this: e.g. the Google Maps cycling function.
 It's also well worth talking to regular riders to find out their tips and tricks to avoid busy sections of road.